-Connected with Nature
+Connected With Nature

-True outdoor education!
 Our School is situated on 2.4 hectares of beautiful bushland gardens at Hazelbrook bordering the heritage listed Blue Mountains National Park.

 OUR BUILDINGS AND PLAYGROUNDS